valhalla/valhalla-docs/add-routing-to-a-map.md

     //center: [41.8758,-87.6189],
     ```

-2. Inside the `<script>` tag, and after the commented line, initialize routing with the following code.
+2. Inside the `<script>` tag, but after the closing `});` you added in the previous section, initialize routing with the following code.
 You can substitute your own coordinates for the start and end locations of the routing.
 These coordinates take you from Chicago, Illinois, to the entrance gates of the theme park in Anaheim, California.

     ```js
     L.Routing.control({